This article is part of a larger series on POS Systems.

-The best online ordering software for restaurants is flexible, allowing restaurants to grow their sales without losing profits and expand as their business needs change.
+The best online ordering system for restaurants is flexible, allowing restaurants to grow their sales without losing profits and expand as their business needs change.
 There are many options to consider with restaurant online ordering software: Will you accept online orders for pick up only or delivery?
 Will you deliver orders with an in-house driver team or use third-party drivers?
-There are excellent online ordering systems of every type, and many integrate with your point-of-sale (POS) system.
+There are excellent online ordering systems of every type, and many integrate with—or are built into—your point-of-sale (POS) system.

-Based on our evaluations, the best restaurant online ordering software tools are:
+Based on our evaluation, the best online ordering systems for restaurants are:

 - Menufy: Best overall restaurant online ordering software

-- Square Online Store: Best free restaurant online ordering site
+- Square Online: Best free restaurant online ordering site

 Top Online Ordering Software Compared

 Minimum Monthly Fee

 Per-order Commission Fee

 $75 (plus POS subscription)

 2.49% + 15 cents to 2.99% + 15 cents